 Demand you can serve is the easy half.
 It follows the housing stock, not the population.
 Owner-occupied, older homes generate real, recurring work, while new-build rentals look big on paper and produce little.
 We walk through reading demand town by town in how to read a local market before you expand.

-• High density.
-Several established shops already own the map pack.
-Expensive to break into, so usually skip it for a cleaner option nearby.
+• Locked up.
+Several established shops with years of reviews already own the map pack.
+Expensive to break into, so usually worth skipping for a better-matched town nearby.

 The cost math